biot-med/terraform-sample/README.md

 **Important:** Initialization script can run only once per project and should not be run again even on different environment. (for creating new environment in terraform find the instructions below)

-## Updating template via terraform
+## Updating a Template via Terraform

 To update a specific template from terraform all you have to do is find the template you wish to update in the modules/templates folder, modify any attribute you wish and run `terraform apply`

-## Creating new template
+## Creating a New Template
 It is possible to create new .tf file config with a new template but this may be very hard due to many attributes.
-A simple solution for that is creating the template via the console portal and then generate it in terraform using the following python script:
+A simple solution for that is creating the template via the BioT Console portal and then generate it in terraform using the following python script:

 1. Navigate to your dev env - `cd envs/dev`
 2. Run in terminal - `python3 ../../scripts/generate_template.py`